vanHeemstraPictures/lighting-fundamentals/README.md

 Imagine the position on a clock at 6.

-### The Subject is Always in the Center of the Clock
+### The Subject is Always at the Center of the Clock

 Imagine the position on a clock where the dials are attached at, the center.